-- 1. a design with a mix of long and short streamers, that includes long streamers placed at 5 m intervals over the first 55 m of the BSL, and - 2. a design that does not include long streamers.
+- 1. a design with a mix of long and short streamers, that includes long streamers placed at 5 m intervals over at least the first 55 m of the BSL.
+Streamers may be modified over the first 15 m to avoid tangling, and - 2. a design that does not include long streamers.
 Short streamers (no less than 1 m in length) should be placed at 1 m intervals along the length of the aerial extent.

 In all cases, streamers should be brightly coloured.
-To achieve a minimum recommended aerial extent of 75 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 7 m above the water at the stern.
+To achieve a minimum recommended aerial extent of 75 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 6 m above the water at the stern.